Open-NC/reentry-resources-hub/README.md

 Make sure you have [Node](https://nodejs.org/en/) >= 4 installed (we strongly recommend using Node >= 6 and npm >= 3).
 We prefer to use the [yarn](https://yarnpkg.com/) npm client.

-To install, clone this repository.
+To install, clone this repository and a suitable content directory and ensure that the content directory set in ./src/config.js points to it.
+If you clone the [nc-reentry-resources-content](https://github.com/CodeForNC/nc-reentry-resources-content) repository side-by-side with this repository, the default configuration will work.
 From within the directory, run:

 ````
     yarn